johann-solo/oliveandmango.github.io/site/content/blog/2018-02-01-chocolate-orange-cake.md

 categories: ["desserts"]
 tags: ["cakes", "chocolate", "oranges", "feedfeed", "citrus"]
 excerpt: A decadent and zesty twist to a classic chocolate cake
+description: This chocolate orange cake is a zesty twist on a classic chocolate cake.
 ---

 It’s citrus season all over and I can’t get enough.
 I really don’t get sick of citrus and need it all year round and this is one way to incorporate some more citrus and vitamin C into your diet quite easily and deliciously.
 Joking!
 I think it’s totally counteracted by all the sugar but you can tell yourself whatever you like to justify a second or third slice of this beauty!